rmrsk/EBGeometry/docs/_sources/BVH.rst.txt

 	    child.topDownConstruction(child.objects)

 In practice, the above procedure is supplemented by more sophisticated criteria for terminating the recursion, as well as routines for creating the bounding volumes around the newly inserted nodes.
+EBGeometry provides these by letting the top-down construction calls take polymorphic lambdas as arguments for partitioning, termination, and bounding volume construction.

 Signed distance function
 ------------------------